Observational implications of Wald-Gauss-Bonnet topological dark energy: Wald Gauss Bonnet Cosmology

 Let us apply the gravity-thermodynamic conjecture using the Wald-Gauss-Bonnet entropy.
 Inserting \eqref{WGB entropy} into the first law of thermodynamics $dE = - T \cdot dS$, with the boundary of the system being the apparent horizon $\tilde{r}_A$, with temperature $T_{r_A} = 1/\left(2\pi \tilde{r}_A\right)$, and considering that the Universe is filled with matter of energy density $\rho_{m}$ and pressure $p_{m}$, then one obtains \cite{Tsilioukas:2024seh}

 and by integration

 Equations \eqref{model 2nd Friedmann} and \eqref{model 1st Friedmann} are the two modified Friedmann equations of the model.
 It is of interest to note that the cosmological constant $\Lambda$ appears naturally as an integration constant.
 In what follows, we assume flat Universe, i.e. k=0 in accordance with CMB results \cite{Planck:2018vyg} .
 The topological term $\dot{\chi}(H)$ becomes non trivial under the assumption that the apparent horizon is topologically linked with the horizons of the interior BHs.
-Specifically, if one demands that the overall topology of causally connected boundaries remains constant, then every time a BH horizon is formed, two puncture disks open on the apparent horizon and every time two BH horizons merge into one, two puncture disks close up \cite{Tsilioukas:2024seh}.
-Therefore, the topology of the apparent horizon becomes dynamical, yielding
+Specifically, if one assumes that the overall topology of causally connected boundaries remains effectively conserved, then every time a BH horizon is formed, two effective puncture disks are created on the apparent horizon and every time two BH horizons merge into one, two puncture disks close up \cite{Tsilioukas:2024seh}.

+Nevertheless, the above consideration may lead to non-trivial implications during black-hole mergers.
+As discussed in \cite{Liko:2007vi,Sarkar:2010xp}, the horizon of a black hole is topologically equivalent to a two-dimensional sphere $S^2$.
+Hence, during the merger of two black holes, the corresponding horizons merge as well, leading to a change in the Euler characteristic of the horizon structure.
+In particular, if one compares the final merged horizon with the initial disconnected configuration, one obtains $\delta\chi_h=\chi_f-\chi_{in}=-2$.

+In the context of Einstein--Gauss--Bonnet gravity, where the entropy contains the topological contribution of Eq.~(\ref{WGB entropy}), such topology-changing processes may induce a non-trivial variation of the Wald entropy.
+In particular, for $\tilde{\alpha}>0$, the topological contribution to the entropy decreases during the merger process, resulting to a violation of the second law, suggesting that topology-changing processes may play a physically relevant role in gravitational thermodynamics and horizon entropy evolution.

+Motivated by these considerations, Ref.~\cite{Tsilioukas:2024seh} proposed that the topology of the cosmological apparent horizon may be effectively linked to the formation and merger history of interior black holes.
+In this phenomenological picture, every time a black-hole horizon is formed, two puncture disks are effectively created on the apparent horizon, while black-hole mergers correspond to the annihilation of two such punctures.
+Under this working hypothesis, the second law violation can be resolved, the Euler characteristic of the apparent horizon becomes dynamical and depends effectively on the competition between black-hole formation and merger rates.